 Immortalized by countless wildlife films, Kenya needs little introduction.
 We've designed our Kenya Wildlife Photo Safari to take you to the heart of the region's best photographic locations, flying between Nairobi and some of the more distant parks to ensure spending ample time in the field.
-We visit three of the most exciting photo locations in the country: the famous Masai Mara Game Reserve, the picturesque Samburu Game Reserve, and the alkaline wetlands of Lake Nakuru National Park.
-At each location, we spend extensive time to get a real "sense of place" and to devote the time necessary to experience the wildlife and create numerous images.
+We visit some of the most exciting photo locations in the country: the famous Masai Mara Game Reserve, the picturesque Samburu Game Reserve, the alkaline wetlands of Lake Nakuru National Park and the Ol Pejeta Conservancy—the largest black rhino sanctuary in East Africa.
+We spend extensive time in the Mara and Samburu to get a real "sense of place" and to devote the time necessary to experience the wildlife and create numerous images.

 The Masai Mara Reserve is arguably the greatest wildlife location in all of Africa.
 The Mara is the northernmost corner of the Serengeti ecosystem—and is so remarkable that one cannot do justice to it in a brief description.
 This region is one of the continent's best locations for lions and cheetahs.
 We spend six days here focusing on the predators and their prey.
 Birds are always a big part of the Mara experience, as well, and everyone enjoys the brilliance of lilac-breasted rollers and saddle-billed storks, the regal demeanor of the hawks and eagles, and the excitement of a squabbling throng of vultures on a carcass.
 Our tour is planned for the traditional time of the great migration “crossings” of zebras and wildebeests over the Mara River and the amazing and dramatic interplay between them and the resident Nile crocodiles!
 Although the timing is extremely unpredictable, we stand a reasonable chance of intercepting this remarkable wildlife phenomenon during our stay.

-• Read Jeff Vanuga's trip report from our 2013 Kenya Wildlife trip.
+• Read Jeff Vanuga's 2013 Kenya Trip Report

 Arrive in Nairobi, transfer to our comfortable hotel.